 I am confident that I only hold and process data on the basis of specific, informed consent.
 My website and newsletters will always contain clear information on how people can request to see their data or have it removed, and I will always act on these requests promptly.

-I work with children and teenagers in my part-time job in a high school library as well as in delivering writing workshops across Scotland.
+I sometimes work with children and teenagers in workshops.
 I never accept social media contact requests from under-18s with whom I work and never use or keep information about young people in any context other than the specific workplace where it is required.
 Very occasionally, someone under 18 emails me, but so far this has always been with the knowledge of their parents and because they are family friends.
 If I am emailed by someone who tells me they are under 18, my policy would be to reply, but to explain I could not have further correspondence without the written consent of their guardian, unless the young person is over 16 and living independently.
 I am keen to encourage young people in their writing journey, but usually keep replies short and direct them to relevant websites and organisations.

 - Data breaches